JeffSmith-ok/GitHub_Upload/README.md

 # First Challenge Project at Columbia Engineering Fintech Program: Valuing Microcredit Loans for a Lending Startup

-In this project, I will do the following:
+In this project, I will do the following, based on the requirements provided by the Columbia Engineering Fintech Bootcamp:

 Part 1: Automate the Calculations.